kkterai/elevator_challenge/readme.md

 # Elevator Controller Design

 ## Introduction
-The task: Create a controller algorithm which directs a visitor of a 100-story office building to an elevator based upon the person's current floor and target floor.
+The task: Create a controller algorithm which directs visitors of a 100-story office building to elevators based upon a person's current floor and target floor.
 In thinking about this problem, I quickly came to realize that the job would best be accomplished with an Object Oriented approach.
-The solution presented includes the following classes:
+The solution presented describes the classes below.
+Note that the code is currently for illustrative purposes and does not yet compile.

 ## Elevator
 #### Attributes